timothyas/xesn/paper.md

 which was launched on a single `c2-standard-60` instance on Google Cloud Platform.
 The training data was generated from the Lorenz96 model with dimensions 16 and 256, with 80,000 total samples in the training dataset.
-Clearly, the reservoir size has the biggest impact on both walltime and memory usage, as both scale quadratically with $N_r$.
+In the CPU tests, walltime scales quadratically with the reservoir size, while it is mostly constant on GPUs.
+For this problem, it becomes advantageous to use GPUs once the reservoir size is approximately $N_r=8,000$.
+Notably, for very large reservoirs e.g., $N_r=16,000$, the speedup attained by using a GPU is a factor of 2.5-3.
+In both the CPU and GPU tests, memory scales quadratically with reservoir size, although the increasing memory usage with reservoir size is more dramatic on the CPU than GPU.
 This result serves as a motivation for our parallelized architecture.

 In order to evaluate the performance of the parallelized architecture, we take